 Rockfield is a very small town located in the state of Kentucky.
 With a population of 3,011 people and just one neighborhood, Rockfield is the 149th largest community in Kentucky.

-Because occupations involving physical labor dominate the local economy, Rockfield is generally considered to be a blue-collar town.
-38.74% of the Rockfield workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Rockfield, you'll notice that it is more blue-collar than most other communities in America.
+38.74% of Rockfield’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Rockfield is a town of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Rockfield who work in healthcare (19.40%), office and administrative support (10.27%), and sales jobs (7.20%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Rockfield is worth considering.

-Rockfield is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Rockfield does not have a public transit system used by locals to get to and from work.

-In terms of college education, Rockfield is nearly on par with the US average for all cities of 21.84%: 20.73% of adults 25 and older in Rockfield have a bachelor's degree or advanced degree.
+The percentage of adults in Rockfield who are college-educated is close to the national average for all communities of 21.84%: 20.73% of the adults in Rockfield have a bachelor's degree or advanced degree.

 The per capita income in Rockfield in 2022 was $38,467, which is wealthy relative to Kentucky, and upper middle income relative to the rest of the US.
 This equates to an annual income of $153,868 for a family of four.
 However, Rockfield contains both very wealthy and poor people as well.